OpenInstitute/Sabasi/README.md

 # Sabasi
-Sabasi is a swahili word meaning "Dissension".
+Sabasi is a swahili word meaning "Gossip".
 Sabasi is an Android app for filling out forms.
 It is designed to be used in resource-constrained environments with challenges such as unreliable connectivity or power infrastructure.
 One of the main features is the ability for the user to connect to a server of their choice and have the data stored and retrieved without need of third party access, giving the user full control of the whole process.
 It is a free and open-source tool which help organizations author, field, and manage mobile data collection solutions.

 Sabasi will have a web interface with similar features, but includes a dashboard and download features.
 It will allow multiple users with different security rights.